Anaisdg/Popular_Music_Insights/README.md

 **Project Outline:**

 I. A geographical examination of the musical preferences across 15 cities -- filtered by artist genre, race, and gender -- based on Spotify streaming frequency.
+* Example of the interactive map that examines the musical preferences for particular cities **Stephen your image goes here**

 II.
 Emotional influences and lyrical content mapped by analysis of 70 years of top-charting Billboard songs by genre.
+* Example of the carousel that displays the word clouds for top hits **John your image goes here**
 * Example of the emotional attributes of hit songs over the last 70 years:
 ![bubble_plot](readmeimg/bubble.png)